epsilonse/.github/README.md

-# .github
-EPSILON Structural Engineering
+- 👋 Hi, we are EPSILON Structural Engineering
+- 👀 We are interested in structures
+- 📫 How to reach us: through [here](https://epsilonse.com/)